Cheap Flights to Punta Cana, Dominican Republic 2026

 - Book during September–October for the lowest rates — many resorts offer 'stay 5, pay 3' promotions

-- Fly Spirit from Fort Lauderdale for the cheapest fares (often under $200 round-trip)
+- Fly Frontier from Fort Lauderdale for the cheapest fares (often under $200 round-trip)

-- Skip the resort excursion desk — book Saona Island tours directly through Marinarium or GetYourGuide for 30–40% less
+- Skip the resort excursion desk — book Saona Island tours directly through Marinarium or GetYourGuide at lower prices

 - The $10 tourist card is now included in your airfare — one less fee to worry about